ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 I designed the IND-520 course on [Réalisation d’une solution IdO](https://www.etsmtl.ca/en/study/courses/ind520), and taught in the summer of 2025 at ÉTS.

 My research interests are:
-- Information Security
+- Information Security.
-- Applied Cryptography and Key-Exchange Protocols
+- Applied Cryptography and Key-Exchange Protocols.
+- Security and Data Privacy in IoT.
-- Homomorphic Encryption and their application in Language Models
+- Homomorphic Encryption and their application in Language Models.
-- Authentication and Authorization in Agentic AI
+- Authentication and Authorization in Agentic AI.
-- Data Privacy in Distributed Machine Learning
+- Data Privacy in Distributed Machine Learning.
-- Task Management and System Optimization in Federated Learning Ecosystems
+- Blackbox Heuristic and Meta-Heuristic Optimization methods.
-- Machine Learning at the Edge
+- Machine Learning at the Edge.
-- Heuristic and Meta-Heuristic Optimization methods
+- Task Management and System Optimization in Federated Learning Ecosystems.
+- Task Automation with Agentic AI and A2A protocols.

 ---